This article is regularly updated as films leave and enter the Criterion Channel.

 Sir David Lean will always have a bust in the film hall of fame for the way he redefined epic filmmaking in works like Doctor Zhivago and Lawrence of Arabia in the ‘60s.
 Long before that, however, he made several more intimate films with Noël Coward, the best of which is the heartbreaking Brief Encounter from 1945.
 Based on Coward’s play Still Life, it recounts the story of a chance meeting in a train station of two strangers stuck in miserable marriages that they can’t leave.
 It would be hard to count how many films Brief Encounter has influenced over the years.
 See where so much of the romantic-drama foundation was poured.

 More Lean on the Criterion Channel: Blithe Spirit, Great Expectations, Hobson’s Choice, In Which We Serve, Madeleine, Oliver Twist, The Passionate Friends, Summertime, This Happy Breed.

 Certified Copy (Abbas Kiarostami)

 Criterion is often accused of skewing a bit too much toward European and American cinema, but it has embraced one of Asia’s most essential modern filmmakers, Iran’s Abbas Kiarostami, with a nice sampler of his remarkable career.
 You can watch films spanning the entire breadth of his career, from an early work of the ‘80s all the way up to his last film, 2018’s 24 Frames.
 Certified Copy plays with perspective and form while never losing track of the two fascinating performers at its center.
 Juliette Binoche and William Shimell star as two people who at first seem to be getting to know each other, but then the movie turns in a way that makes us think they’ve known each other for quite some time.
 It’s a film that comments on the way relationships are presented onscreen without ever coming across as pretentious.
 It’s both intellectually and emotionally stimulating, and it’s one of the best films of the decade.

-More Kiarostami on the Criterion Channel: 24 Frames, Close-up, Taste of Cherry, Where Is My Friend’s House?
+More Kiarostami on the Criterion Channel: 24 Frames, And Life Goes On, Close-up, Homework, Taste of Cherry, Through the Olive Trees, The Traveler, Where Is My Friend’s House?

 Chimes at Midnight (Orson Welles)